Jayavani9/Jayavani9/README.md

 <h1 align="center">Hi 👋, I'm Jayavani Akkiraju</h1>
 <h3 align="center">A passionate Software Developer</h3>

-- 🌱 I’m currently learning **Web Development, Algorithms and Data Structures**
+- 🌱 I’m a graduate with a Master's degree in Computer Science. **

 - 📫 How to reach me **jayavaniakkiraju09@gmail.com**